Grima04/mesa-turnip-kgsl/src/gallium/docs/source/tgsi.rst

   If per-sample shading is not in effect or the source resource or render target is not multisampled, the result is (0.5, 0.5, undef, undef).

-  NOTE: no driver has implemented this opcode yet (and no state tracker emits it).
+  NOTE: no driver has implemented this opcode yet (and no gallium frontend emits it).
 This information is subject to change.

 .. opcode:: SAMPLE_INFO